See Middle Tier.

 Note: The maxRequestLength value is in kilobytes while the maxAllowedContentLength is in bytes.

-- Use the Section drop down at the top of the Configuration Editor to select the system.webServer/security/requestFiltering section.
+Step 9: Use the Section dropdown at the top of the Configuration Editor to select the system.webServer/security/requestFiltering section.

-- When connecting from a client workstation, the Choose Database window will look similar to this.
+Step 11: When connecting from a client workstation, the Choose Database window looks similar to this.
 Test this on the server first, then on workstations.

 - Enter the URI.
-If you are unsure what to use for your URI, see What is my URI? in Troubleshooting below.
+If unsure what to use for the URI, see What is my URI? in Troubleshooting below.

 - Enter the log on credentials, Open Dental User (not MySQL user) and Password, of the user logging in.